SAP/spartacus-docs/_pages/home/updating-to-version-4/updating-to-version-4.md

 ng update @spartacus/schematics@4
 ```

 When the update has finished running, inspect your code for comments that begin with `// TODO:Spartacus`.
-For detailed information about each added comment, see [Detailed List of Changes](#detailed-list-of-changes) below.
+For detailed information about each added comment, see the [Detailed List of Changes]({{ site.baseurl }}/technical-changes-version-4/#detailed-list-of-changes).